-NASHVILLE, TN (WLAF) – As of Thursday afternoon, the number of PCR positive tests for COVID-19 during the pandemic according to the Tennessee Department of Health is 72, and that includes 65 cases confirmed and probable (three more cases than on Wednesday).
-Of the cases, 37 of those patients have recovered while 27 patients (two more than Wednesday) are recovering and one patient has died.
-Results through Thursday from 3,050 COVID-19 tests in Campbell County have come back negative.
+NASHVILLE, TN (WLAF) – As of Tuesday afternoon, the number of PCR positive tests for COVID-19 during the pandemic according to the Tennessee Department of Health is 293, and that includes 254 cases confirmed and probable (zero more than on Monday).
+Of the cases, 137 of those patients have recovered while 116 (active) patients are recovering and one patient has died.
+Results through Tuesday from 6,213 COVID-19 tests in Campbell County have come back negative.

 Further down this page is an explanation on Tennessee’s new reporting system on COVID-19 cases and deaths.
 The new reporting began on Friday, June 12, 2020.

 Across Tennessee, the Tennessee Department of Health reports 1,271 people have died from complications due to the Coronavirus as of Tuesday afternoon.
 That’s 38 more deaths since Monday Additionally, 5,464 patients have been hospitalized.

 As of Tuesday afternoon’s report, 124,915 tests (up 1,001 from Monday) have come back positive for the virus out of 1,738,875 tests.
 The number of patients who have recovered from the virus totals 85,313.

 NEW REPORTING PROCEDURE FROM THE TENNESSEE DEPARTMENT OF HEALTH:

 Starting June 12, the Tennessee Department of Health updated its way of reporting cases and deaths connected to COVID-19 in Campbell County and for all of Tennessee.
 The Tennessee Department of Health is reporting daily the confirmed and probable cases and deaths from COVID-19 “to provide a more comprehensive look at the pandemic in Tennessee.”